What are the best sage substitute options? Learn which herbs can create similar flavors to sage and how to substitute them properly.

 poultry seasoning

-What to know: As a spice blend, poultry seasoning includes sage as well as a few of its close relatives: marjoram, thyme, and rosemary.
-Poultry seasoning can also contain nutmeg, black pepper, parsley, cloves, and/or celery seed.
+What to know: Poultry seasoning is a spice blend that includes sage and its close relatives: marjoram, thyme, and rosemary.
+It can also contain nutmeg, black pepper, parsley, cloves, and/or celery seed.

 As a blend that includes just a small amount of sage, poultry seasoning won’t be a direct substitute but can offer slight hints of sage’s flavors.
-Poultry seasoning works best as a sage substitute when used in soups and chicken, turkey, or stuffing dishes.
+Poultry seasoning works best as a sage substitute in soups, chicken, turkey, or stuffing dishes.

 How to substitute: